 There are essentially four distinctive types of churn.
 In order to understand how your churn builds, you need to understand the difference between the four and how to calculate them.

-#1 Pro-active Churn: This is the churn that comes from customers proactively cancelling their subscriptions.
-This is the bad, bad churn you want to do everything in your power to minimise.
+This is the churn that comes from customers proactively canceling their subscriptions.
+This is the bad, bad churn you want to do everything in your power to minimize. 🚫

-#2 Reactive Churn: This is when a customer doesn’t remember (bother!) to update their credit card information, so the account was canceled — also known as involuntary churn.
-Better recurring billing solutions have a feature called Dunning Management, which enables you to notify customers automatically when their charge was declined.
+This is when a customer doesn’t remember (bother!) to update their credit card information, so the account was canceled — also known as involuntary churn.
+Better recurring billing solutions have a feature called Dunning Management, which enables you to notify customers automatically when their charge was declined. ✅

 This is the type of churn that predominantly happens with software that delivers a one-off solution or is used for a specific timeframe without the need for constant usage. 🙆🏻♀️